-&lt;sup>1Notice that ocfs2 is appearantly not constructed for long distances.
-1&1 has some experiences on a specific short distance cluster where the ocfs2 / DRBD combination scaled a little bit better than NFS, but worse than glusterfs (using 2 clients in both cases - notice that glusterfs showed extremely bad performance when trying to enable so-called active-active glusterfs replication between 2 server instances, therefore we ended up using active-passive DRBD replication below a single glusterfs server).
+1Notice that ocfs2 is appearantly not constructed for long distances.
+1&1 has some experiences on a specific short distance cluster where the ocfs2 / DRBD combination scaled a little bit better than NFS, but worse than glusterfs (using 2 clients in both cases - notice that glusterfs showed extremely bad performance when trying to enable active-active glusterfs replication between 2 server instances, therefore we ended up using active-passive DRBD replication below a single glusterfs server).
 Conclusion: NFS < ocfs2 < glusterfs < sharding.
-We found that glusterfs on top of active-passive DRBD scalability was about 2 times better than NFS on top of active-passive DRBD, while ocfs2 on top of DRBD in the so-called active-active mode (also called dual-primary) was somewhere inbetween.
+We found that glusterfs on top of active-passive DRBD scalability was about 2 times better than NFS on top of active-passive DRBD, while ocfs2 on top of DRBD in active-active mode was somewhere inbetween.
 All cluster comparisons with an increasing workload over time (measured as number of customers which could be safely operated).
 Each system was replaced by the next one when the respective scalability was at its respective end, each time leading to operational problems.
 The ultimate solution was to replace all of these clustering concepts by the general concept of sharding.

-&lt;sup>2So-called active-active replication (see section 2.13 on page 33) have been experienced to show massive problems over long distances, because of (a) high network latencies (cf chapter 4 and section Kirchhoff's Law: Suitability of Storage Networks) and/or (b) network failures or other failures leading to split brain with non-zero probability.
-Theoretically, for replication of whole clusters over long distances DRBD and MARS could be stacked: using DRBD on top for MARS for so-called active-active clustering of gfs2 or ocfs2, and a MARS instance below for failover of one of the DRBD replicas over long distances.
-No experiences, and not recommended for now.
+2Active-active won't work over long distances at all because of high network latencies (cf chapter 4 and section Kirchhoff's Law: Suitability of Storage Networks).
+Probably, for replication of whole clusters over long distances DRBD and MARS could be stacked: using DRBD on top for MARS for active-active clustering of gfs2 or ocfs2, and a MARS instance below for failover of one of the DRBD replicas over long distances.